Honorary fellowships were conferred on the following people in the July and November ceremonies of 2014.

 John is an economic regeneration specialist and project manager who has worked extensively in both the public and private sectors.
 As a renowned mountaineer, John was part of a small group of alpinists who set new standards in the 1970 and 80's, completing many notable first ascents especially in the Himalaya.
 John co-founded the Kendal Mountain Festival in 1980 and directed KMF until 2008.
 Between 2017 – 2019, he was President of the Alpine Club, the world’s first and most respected climbing club.

 He has initiated international meets, and cultural and environmental guidelines for expeditions.
-He is also a founding trustee of the Mountain Heritage Trust.
-John’s first book ‘One Day as a Tiger’ won international awards including the Grand Prize in the Banff Mountain Book Festival in Canada.
-It has been published in eight languages and has provided opportunities to speak and work around the world, most recently at Harvard in December 2021.
-His first book of poetry will be published this year, and a follow-up to ‘One Day as a Tiger’ is underway.
-His film; ‘Everest – By Those Who Were 1921 – 1922 – 1924’ - was premiered at KMF in November 2021.
-The film is now touring film festivals worldwide.
+John’s first book - ‘One Day as a Tiger’- won several international awards, including the Grand Prize at the Banff Mountain Book Festival in Canada in 2014.
+It has been published in eight languages and has provided opportunities to speak and work around the world.
+His book of poetry and essays - A Path of Shadows - was short listed for the Banff literature award in 2022.
+His film - ‘Everest – By Those Who Were 1921 – 1922 – 1924’ – was screened at over 30 international film festivals over the past three years.
+John is currently Hons.
+Secretary of the Mount Everest Foundation.
+He arranged MEF support for the Nepal Mountaineering Association’s education fund for young people who have lost a parent working in the mountains.
+He also steered the inclusion of Nepali mountaineers and scientists to be eligible for MEF grant aid from 2024.

 Simon Rogan